PayPal Betting Sites: Top Bookmakers That Accept Paypal

 - Slow withdrawal processing speeds compared to competitors

-Despite the many advantages, I do have some worrying complaints regarding PayPal betting at Unibet.
-It looks as though the bookies has removed the e-wallet as a UK deposit and withdrawal method on several occasions.
 I’ve used PayPal at Unibet before, but it wasn’t available on my most recent visit.
 I also saw other users complaining after checking the ‘Deposit and Withdraw Help’ section of the Unibet Community help platform.
+Unibet have obviously just decided that they have good reasons to not accept it anymore, so there’s not much we can do about it, other than just hope they bring it back at some stage.

 Pros & Cons of using Unibet